Feature: The best 25 TAG Heuer watches

 Image courtesy of Bonhams

-This cult favourite may be inextricably linked with the late Steve McQueen, but even without the endorsement of Hollywood’s “King of Cool,” the Monaco would still be a brand totem.
+This cult favourite may be inextricably linked with the legendary Steve McQueen, but even without the endorsement of Hollywood’s “King of Cool,” the Monaco would still be a brand totem.
 After all, this was the world’s first ever square-cased water-resistant watch and ran on the first ever chronograph movement with a micro-rotor.
 Unsurprisingly, one of McQueen’s personal Monacos sold for an incredible $2.2m at auction in 2020.

 Solunar, Abercombie & Fitch version